hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/read/mesh_island.rst

 =======

 Island Index
-   The index of the each vertex's island.
-Indices are decided based on the lowest vertex index contained in each island
+   The index of each vertex's island.
+Indices are decided based on the lowest vertex index contained in each island.

 Island Count
    The total number of mesh islands.
 This is a single value, and does not vary per element.